Mpumelelo770/CS50_WTC_EXERCISES/README.md

 -Must know the real difference between API, server and a database.
 -Should look further into the practises of performing unit tests.
 That is, what types of test should one consider for specific cases to exhaust all the edge cases.
 -Working with the pillow library on my phone is almost impossible as pydroid doesnt open images correctly instead showing cryptic information that is difficult to understand.
+-I found that expressing a range of numbers to validate can be quiet tricky when working with regular expressions.
+These need attention to detail to correctly format.
+But overrall they are satisfyingly challenging.
+As with every topic, i need some more practise in the form of more activities to fully grasp the concepts of regular expressions and ex0lore some more functions that come with the re library/module.
+Need to also checkout more PyPI validators functions to validate common inputs without having to figure out the validation pattern on my own.

 # CS50\_WTC\_EXERCISES